hazelcast/hazelcast-reference-manual/src/Map-QueryResultSizeLimiter.md

 ### Preventing Out of Memory Exceptions

-It is very easy to trigger an out of memory exception (OOME) with query based map methods, especially with large clusters or heap sizes.
+It is very easy to trigger an out of memory exception (OOME) with query-based map methods, especially with large clusters or heap sizes.
 For example, on a cluster with five members having 10 GB of data and 25 GB heap size per member, a single call of `IMap.entrySet()` fetches 50 GB of data and crashes the calling instance.

 A call of `IMap.values()` may return too much data for a single member.
 This can also happen with a real query and an unlucky choice of predicates, especially when the parameters are chosen by a user of your application.